Habbie/hello-dns/README.md

 Relevant for responses:
  * AA: This response has Authoritative Answers
  * RA: Recursive service was available
- * TC: Not all the required parts of the answer fit in the message
+ * TC: Not all the required parts of the response fit in the UDP message
+ * RCODE: Result code.
+0 is ok, 2 is SERVFAIL, 3 is NXDOMAIN.

 DNS queries are mostly sent over UDP, and UDP packets can easily be spoofed.
 To recognize the authentic response to a query it is important that the ID